wix/react-native-notifications/docs/general-events.md

 ```

 ## registerNotificationReceived()
 Fired when a remote notification is received in foreground state.
-The handler will be invoked with an instance of `Notification`.
+The handler will be invoked with an instance of [Notification](http://localhost:3000/react-native-notifications/docs/notification-object).
 Should call completion function on iOS, will be ignored on Android.

 ```js